R v Suberu: Section One of the Charter

 Although there are situations when section 1 of the Charter would allow for a justified limitation on the 'immediacy' requirement for rights to counsel, the majority concluded that a case had not been made out for allowing some type of limitation for investigative questioning.
 The majority found that the argument was based on a broader interpretation of "detention" than was decided in Grant.
 Since the majority ruled that the police are allowed to interact with the public without engaging an investigative detention, there was no need to create a section 1 limitation.

 Binnie J., after concluding that the type of questions did constitute a detention, found that the Crown could argue for a section 1 limitation.
-However, Binnie J. found that there was not sufficient evidence or arguments before the Court to allow for the point to be properly adjudicated.
+However, Binnie J. found that there was no sufficient evidence or arguments before the Court to allow for the point to be properly adjudicated.
 Fish J. did not expressly state his opinion on the issue.